DianaKaiukova/internship-entry-assessment/programming-test.md

     Method "__init__(self, name: str)" is a constructor.

-   Constructores are used for overloading, which means that multiple objects can be used with the same name.
+   Constructors are used for overloading, which means that multiple objects can be used with the same name.

 ---